harness-community/harness-community.github.io/website/blog/2022-11-09-CCM-Active-solution/ccm-active-cloud-cost-solution.md

 ### Auto Stopping Rules

 [Cloud AutoStopping](https://docs.harness.io/category/biypfy9p1i-create-auto-stopping-rules) solves the problems of idle cloud wastage and automates cost savings.
-These rules are can now be setup for your non-production workloads.
-Auto Stopping shut down compute resources which are idle for a set duration.
-So, it automatically detects this idle time and shuts down on demand resources.
+These rules can now be setup for your non-production workloads.
+Auto Stopping shut down compute resources that are idle for a set duration.
+So, it automatically detects this idle time and shuts down on-demand resources.

 You can also run non-production workloads on spot instances to save cost up to 90%.
 These spot instance are dynamically orchestrated for the same infrastructure.
 As a result, switch between spot instances are without any interruptions.
 Spot instances are terminated when not in use and are automatically started when there is traffic or usage requests.